︎

 Mark

-Artists they talk to include; Ree Morton, Ursula K Le Guin, Casey Plett, Octavia Butler, Hilda Af Klimt, Yvonne Rainer, Lydia Davis, NK Jemisin, Samuel Delany, M. Tellez, Nicole Claveloux, T. Fleishman and Shirley Jackson.
+Artists they talk to include; Ree Morton, Ursula K Le Guin, Casey Plett, Phylida Barlow, Octavia Butler, Hilda Af Klimt, Yvonne Rainer, Lydia Davis, NK Jemisin, Samuel Delany, M. Tellez, Nicole Claveloux, T. Fleishman and Shirley Jackson.